simiat/Project_Group19/page3.md

 ![40.ArCo_CrystalHabit](/immagini_markdown/40.ArCo_CrystalHabit.png)

 We discovered that a class called **Crystal Habit** does indeed exist and serves as the range for the [hasCrystalHabit](http://wit.istc.cnr.it/arco/lode/extract?url=https://raw.githubusercontent.com/ICCD-MiBACT/ArCo/master/ArCo-release/ontologie/natural-specimen-description/natural-specimen-description.owl#d4e803) property, which is the focus of our inquiry.
 We then constructed a query to retrieve the labels of subjects and their values associated with the hasCrystalHabit property.
 Specifically, we aimed to find the crystal habit of an entity labeled ‘topaz’ in Italian.
-The function '&&' returns a [logical-and](https://www.w3.org/TR/rdf-sparql-query/#func-logical-and), which combines the two conditions expressed respectively by the operators STR and LANG.
+The expression '&&', the [logical-and](https://www.w3.org/TR/rdf-sparql-query/#func-logical-and), combines the two conditions expressed respectively by the operators STR and LANG.

 ```sparql
 PREFIX a-spe: <https://w3id.org/arco/ontology/natural-specimen-description/>